Duke Doctoral Student

 Proposed projects must:

-be substantial and take at least 1 year to complete.
+be substantial and take at least 1 academic year.

 address an important problem and allow MIDS students to contribute meaningfully to the solution.

 have an important deliverable to a partner or stakeholder, including a company, a government agency, an internal Duke organization or a nonprofit, who will be available throughout the year to evaluate the project.